zjyaccount/MTMSD/README.md

 ## How to use it?
 1. Prepare datasets and features.
 The features extracted from the unsupervisedly pretrained ddpm model are needed for the finetuning.
 We provide two ways to get these features.

-   * Option 1: Download the pretrained weights and extract features for each dataset.
+   * Option 1: Download the pretrained diffusion weights and extract features for each dataset.

      The pretrained weights are available at:
      BaiDuNetdisk：https://pan.baidu.com/s/1gRGBTUdB7GrChFlv46lZDQ?pwd=v2tn